 Although there is no definitive proof, the pattern of expenditures on fruits and vegetables by socioeconomic status may contribute to obesity disparities.
 For example, average expenditures on fruits and vegetables for low-income households fell between 1991 and 2000 at the same time these expenditures increased for higher income households.
-183 As unhealthy food and beverages produced from subsidized crops become less expensive, they become more readily available to low-income families who are already at elevated risk for overweight and obesity.
-174,184 Due to their higher consumption of these high-calorie but low-nutrient products, 185,186 changes in price are more likely to affect weight trends in both minorities and lowincome populations.
+As unhealthy food and beverages produced from subsidized crops become less expensive, they become more readily available to low-income families who are already at elevated risk for overweight and obesity.
+Due to their higher consumption of these high-calorie but low-nutrient products, changes in price are more likely to affect weight trends in both minorities and low-income populations.

 Increased consumption of these foods and beverages is driven by their convenience as well as their affordability.
 Since the 1960s, partly as a result of dramatic increases in women's participation in the paid labor force, time spent on food preparation has decreased across all socioeconomic groups with low-income groups showing the greatest decline in the proportion of adults cooking.
-188 This results in a higher proportion of foods consumed that require little preparation (and tend to be highly processed) as well as a greater proportion of foods consumed at home that were prepared elsewhere (such as fast-food restaurants, the main contributor to this increase).
-189 These trends are alarming because the frequency of family meals and consumption of homeprepared dinners show positive effects on child dietary intake in low-income households.
-190 Efforts to educate parents on purchasing and preparation of more nutritious foods on a budget, such as USDA SNAP-Education or the Cooking Matters program, may help families to increase fruit and vegetable intake, lower fast food consumption, and prepare healthier low-cost meals at home.
-191,192
+This results in a higher proportion of foods consumed that require little preparation (and tend to be highly processed) as well as a greater proportion of foods consumed at home that were prepared elsewhere (such as fast-food restaurants, the main contributor to this increase).
+These trends are alarming because the frequency of family meals and consumption of home-prepared dinners show positive effects on child dietary intake in low-income households.
+Efforts to educate parents on purchasing and preparation of more nutritious foods on a budget, such as USDA SNAP-Education or the Cooking Matters program, may help families to increase fruit and vegetable intake, lower fast food consumption, and prepare healthier low-cost meals at home.

-According to Cohen and colleagues, while under-consumption of healthy foods like fruits and vegetables increases risk for obesity, overconsumption of processed foods often produced from subsidized crops may have an even greater effect on overall calorie intake.
+According to Cohen and colleagues, while underconsumption of healthy foods like fruits and vegetables increases risk for obesity, overconsumption of processed foods often produced from subsidized crops may have an even greater effect on overall calorie intake.
 They found that overconsumption of discretionary calories from low-nutrient foods like candy, cookies, salty snacks, and SSBs was greater than under consumption of fruits and vegetables.
 Many question how great an impact increased physical activity or FV intake can make on obesity outcomes without finding a way to lower the consumption of energy-dense, subsidized food and beverages.
-The salt of the sa by a growing body of evidence demonstrating that advertisements featuring unhealthy food and beverage products are shown more frequently in media targeted at certain minority groups.
-Specifically, a disproportionate amount of unhealthy food marketing is directed at minority children.